 The race starts at Lynnsport in Kings Lynn and then, from Hunstanton, follows the stunning coastline through 5 multi terrain stages taking the Norfolk Coastal path as far as Cromer.
-The 35 miles (4 stages) from Cromer to Great Yarmouth are on the road.
-By the time the majority of teams reach Great Yarmouth it is dark.
+The 40 miles (4 stages) from Cromer through to Horsey Mill and on to Belton are on the road.
+By the time the teams reach Belton it is dark.

-From Great Yarmouth, the course turns south-west following mains roads for 67 miles (4 stages), all run in darkness.
+From Belton, the course turns south-west following main roads for 62 miles (4 stages), all run in darkness.
 It is during these mostly flat stages through Breckland that the time stagger unwinds and the race is invariably won or lost.
 From Feltwell (Stage 14) the four remaining stages covering the last 33 miles are run across the flat Fens through the early morning mist.
-Finally, following Great Ouse River into historic King's Lynn runners passby the old Custom house, through the famous Tuesday Market Place and then on to the Finish at Lynnsport.
+Finally, following the Great Ouse River into historic King's Lynn runners pass by the old Custom house, through the famous Tuesday Market Place and then on to the Finish at Lynnsport.

 Unique in character and concept, the race presents not only a tough physical challenge, but also a test of the organizational prowess of a club.
 Run over 24 hours, without a break (and carrying a baton), the event is much more than just a normal relay for it requires special preparation, planning and support.
 It is not an event for a club without a spirit of adventure.
 But the sense of satisfaction and achievement after completing the race is simply 'Second to None'.